Field choice problem in persistent homology: Persistent homology

 A filtration is an increasing sequence of topological spaces.
 One typical filtration is the union of $r$-balls constructed from a pointcloud in $\R^{M}$.
 For a pointcloud, a set of finite points $\{x_i\}$, $X_r$ is defined as

-where $B_{x}(r)$ is the closed ball whose center is $x$ and radius is $r$.
+where $B_{x}(r)$ is the closed ball whose center is $x$ and radius is $r$\footnote{Open balls are usually used to define \v{C}ech filtrations, but in this paper we use closed balls to simplify the definition of persistence Betti numbers.
+The nerve theorem holds for both open and closed balls.}.
 The sequence of $X_r$ parameterized by $r$, $\{X_r\}_{r \geq 0}$, is obviously a filtration.
 This filtration is used to investigate the shape formed by the pointcloud.

 For a practical application of persistent homology, we usually use finite simplicial or cubical filtrations since such filtrations are practical to consider on a computer.
-One well-known filtration is a \v{C}ech filtration.
+One well-known filtration is the \v{C}ech filtration.
 The \emph{\v{C}ech complex} $\Cech(P, r)$ of a pointcloud $P = \{x_i\}$ with radius parameter $r \geq 0$ is defined as follows:

 The filtration $\{\Cech(P, r)\}_{r \geq 0}$ is called a \emph{\v{C}ech filtration}.
-From the nerve theorem, $\Cech(P, r)$ is homotopic to $\cup_i B_{x_i}(r)$ and we can use the \v{C}ech filtration to investigate the union of $r$-balls.
-There are many simplices in a \v{C}ech complex for a large pointcloud and we usually use an \emph{alpha complex} \citep{alphashape1,alphashape2} instead since the alpha complex is homotopic to the \v{C}ech complex and the number of simplices of the alpha complex is much smaller than the \v{C}ech complex.
+From the nerve theorem, $\Cech(P, r)$ is homotopy equivalent to $\cup_i B_{x_i}(r)$ and we can use the \v{C}ech filtration to investigate the union of $r$-balls.
+There are many simplices in a \v{C}ech complex for a large pointcloud and we usually use an \emph{alpha complex} \cite{alphashape1,alphashape2} instead since the alpha complex is homotopy equivalent to the \v{C}ech complex and the number of simplices of the alpha complex is much smaller than the \v{C}ech complex.
 The alpha complex has another advantage in that it can be embedded in $\R^M$ but such embedding is impossible for the \v{C}ech complex.

 When a filtration is finite, it is essentially time-discrete even if $T = \R_+$.
 Therefore we assume $T = \{0, \ldots, N\}$ for the proofs of this paper except Theorem~\ref{thm:r-wasserstein}.
 In addition, under this assumption, it is straightforward to configure a filtration satisfying Condition~\ref{cond:finite} by ordering simplices appropriately; hence, we can assume the condition without loss of generality.
 Since Condition~\ref{cond:finite} is useful to describe algorithms, we sometimes assume this and consider the filtration $X_0 \subset X_1 \subset \cdots \subset X_N$ where $X_k = \{\sigma_1, \ldots, \sigma_k\}$.